 We recognise that our More Able, Gifted and Talented students (MAGT) need access to broad, balanced and challenging curriculum opportunities to enable them to reach their true potential.
 With this in mind, we aim to develop the curriculum for them.
 We will achieve this by offering activities that extend and enrich their learning and promote high attainment and good progress.

 Where appropriate, students will move through their learning at a faster rate than their peers.
-Particularly able students may be able to take mathematics, further mathematics and three sciences before Year 11.
-Students will also have the opportunity to study specialist subjects such as electronics and control technology.
+Particularly able students will be able to complete additional courses (e.g. AS Politics, Languages etc) and the entire cohort will take GCSE RP in Year 10.
+Students will also have the opportunity to take part in extra curricular activities such as STEM club.

 Students on the MAGT register, alongside other higher attaining students, will be supported to reach their full potential through high-calibre, differentiated tasks and activities.